Chinmaya Gharekhan: Career

 In January 1993 was appointed by the UN Secretary General as a special envoy to the Middle East peace process in the capacity of Under-Secretary-General of the United Nations, a position he held until 1999.
-From 2005 - 2009 he served as Special Envoy of India for the Middle East.
+From 2005 to 2009 he served as special envoy of India for the Middle East.

-He was President of the Indira Gandhi National Centre for the Arts.
+He was president of the Indira Gandhi National Centre for the Arts.

-Currently, he is the Chairman of Bharatiya Vidya Bhavan, Delhi Kendra.